A Complete Guide to International Data Privacy Law

 What Are Data Privacy Laws and Who Do They Apply To?

 When tracking technologies became available years ago, data collection was yet not regulated.
 Website owners could freely collect visitors’ data and use it for any purpose they wished.

 That has changed.
 As the existing privacy laws were not sufficient for regulating data collection and use, governments began passing new laws or updating the existing ones.
 As technology changes, governments try to keep up with the changes and requirements needed in the privacy laws.

 When it comes to your duty to comply with these laws, it is important to remember that there is no single universal data protection law.
 Every single government can pass laws that meet their jurisdiction, which means that their laws only apply in certain territories or for a group of people.

 Wherever you are based, you have to know what local data privacy law that applies to you.
-Wherever you have a visitor from, your local privacy law and probably their local privacy law apply to the collection and use of their data.
+Wherever you have a visitor from, your local privacy law and probably their local privacy law applicable to the collection and use of their data.

 Let’s imagine that you are a US citizen and your website has visitors from different parts of the world.
-You have to comply with the US federal laws, as well as the laws of your state and your industry.
-However, when a visitor from Canada lands on your website, the collection and use of their data have to be done in compliance with both the US and the Canadian laws.
+You have to comply with US federal laws, as well as the laws of your state and your industry.
+However, when a visitor from Canada lands on your website, the collection and use of their data have to be done in compliance with both the US and Canadian laws.
 The same goes if the visitor is from an EU country; both the US and the EU laws apply to the relationship between you and your EU visitor.
 The US laws apply to you, while the Canadian and EU laws apply to your interactions with Canadian and EU visitors respectively.